ratulalahy/intro_to_swe/index.md

 :::{card}  **Master Agile Practices**
-Apply Scrum roles, sprints, and tools like GitHub and Zenhub to manage projects iteratively, mirroring industry teams at companies like Atlassian.
+Apply Scrum roles, sprints, and tools like GitHub and GitHub Projects to manage projects iteratively, mirroring industry teams at companies like Atlassian.
 :::
 :::{card}  **Engineer Requirements**
 Elicit, document, and validate user needs using SRS and use cases, preventing common pitfalls seen in real-world product launches.